codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1. The last digit
 This program assigns a random signed number to the variable number each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable number.

+2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game This is a program that prints the ASCII alphabet, in lowercase, not followed by a new line.